Max-Margin Token Selection in Attention Mechanism: Addendum to Section

 Recent works have made progress in characterizing the optimization and generalization dynamics of attention \cite{jelassi2022vision,li2023theoretical,tian2023scan,oymak2023role,nguyen2023primal}.
 Jelassi et al. \cite{jelassi2022vision} studied gradient-based methods from random initialization and provided a theoretical analysis of the empirical finding that Vision Transformers learn position embeddings that recapitulate the spatial structure of the training data, even though this spatial structure is no longer explicitly represented after the image is split into patches.
 Li et al. \cite{li2023theoretical} provided theoretical results on training three-layer ViTs for classification tasks.
 They quantified the importance of self-attention in terms of sample complexity for achieving zero generalization error, as well as the sparsity of attention maps when trained by stochastic gradient descent (SGD).
 In another related work, Nguyen et al. \cite{nguyen2023primal} proposed a primal-dual optimization framework that focuses on deriving attention as the dual expansion of a primal neural network layer.
 By solving a support vector regression problem, they gained a deeper understanding and explanation of various attention mechanisms.
 This framework also enables the creation of novel attention mechanisms, offering flexibility and customization in designing attention-based models.
 In another closely related work, Oymak et al. \cite{oymak2023role} analyzed the same attention model as ours, denoted by \eqref{lin det losss}.
 Specifically, they jointly optimize $\vb,\pb$ for three gradient iterations for a contextual dataset model.
 This is in contrast to our emphasis on infinite-iteration behavior of $\pb$-only optimization.
 However, it is important to note that all of these works make certain assumptions about the data.
 Specifically, they assume that tokens are tightly clusterable or can be clearly split into relevant and irrelevant sets.
 Additionally, Li et al. \cite{li2023theoretical} require specific assumptions on the initialization of the model, while Jelassi et al. \cite{jelassi2022vision} consider a simplified attention structure where the attention matrix is not directly parameterized with respect to the input.

 In contrast, our work offers a comprehensive optimization-theoretic analysis of the attention model, establishing a formal connection to max-margin problems.
 While comparable works make assumptions on the dataset model, our results apply under minimal assumptions for general data and realistic conditions.
 Our analysis based on max-margin-equivalence allows us to gain a deeper understanding of the optimization geometry of attention and its behavior during the training process.
 As articulated in our experiments, our results lead to novel insights even for $n=1,2$ samples, $T=2,3$ tokens and $d=2,3$ dimensions (in contrast to \cite{jelassi2022vision,li2023theoretical,tian2023scan,oymak2023role}).
 Notably, our work also presents the first theoretical understanding of the implicit bias exhibited by gradient descent methods in the context of the attention model.
+We remark that recent work \cite{tarzanagh2023transformers} expands the theory presented in this work to 1-layer transformers.
 By uncovering the underlying optimization principles and thoroughly characterizing the directional convergence of attention, we provide valuable insights into the dynamics and generalization properties of attention-based models opening the path for future research.